kanian/containerx/README.md

 $limo = $container->get('limo');
 ```
-We have used anonymous functions has factories.
+We have used anonymous functions as factories.
-Moreover, We could simply register the dependencies we need and let the container instantiate them:
+Moreover, we could simply register the dependencies we need and let the container instantiate them:
 ```php
 use Kanian\ContainerX\Container;
 $container = new Container();